Aravindray/PostgreSQL/Learn-SQL/SQL-Intro.md

 ```

 #### RIGHT
-- It will take string and no of character as argument and return the right side of the result - (str, no_of_char)
+- This function will take string and no of character as argument and return the right side of the result - (str, no_of_char)
 - It will both be used in SELECT and WHERE clause as well

 Example